 - SWOT: In this benchmarking strategy, the strengths, weaknesses, opportunities and threats of the company are listed out and analyzed by the management.

 - Best Practice Benchmarking: The management themselves studies and identifies the strategies and practices of the other companies who are the market leaders, to plan the desired course of action.

-- Performance Metrics: This strategy is based on the statistical metrics derived through analysis of the client’s preference and comparison made with competitors.
+- Performance Metrics: This strategy is based on the statistical metrics derived through the analysis of the client’s preference and the comparison made with competitors.
 The company can find out the loopholes in its performance and work over it.

 - Financial Benchmarking: The management conducts a comparative study of the financial forecast with the actual results or financial reports to find out the areas of shortcomings and take corrective actions.